rbhat/fraud_detection_bank/README.md

 #### Executive summary

 This project develops a machine learning-based fraud detection system for banking transactions.
 Using a dataset of 2,512 transactions, we implemented a comprehensive approach including data quality assessment, feature engineering, and multiple ML algorithms.
-Our best-performing model (Tuned Decision Tree) achieves 90.1% F1-Score with 94.6% precision and 86.5% recall.
-The system successfully identifies fraudulent transactions while minimizing false positives, crucial for maintaining customer trust.
+Our models show strong cross-validation performance, with the Tuned Decision Tree achieving 90.1% F1-Score.
+However, on unseen test data, Logistic Regression performs best with 46.2% F1-Score, demonstrating better generalization.
+The system balances fraud detection with false positive minimization, crucial for maintaining customer trust.
 We also developed a test data generation framework and model testing pipeline for continuous evaluation.

 #### Rationale